You are in [Places] [Assembly Room]

 The Reading Mercury on 20 Oct 1788 included:

 "Hungerford.
 Miss Wheeler respectfully informs her friends that the Ball for her school will be at the Assembly Room of Wednesday November 12.
 Tickets 5 shillings to be had at the Bear Inn and at the School."
-(We are unsure to which school this refers, although there was a "widow Wheeler" at what is now 15 High Street in 1781, and there is another reference to "Mary Wheeler's Boarding School, 1796").
+(Follow this for more on "Mrs Wheeler's School").

 An entry in the Parish magazine Nov 1902 states under the section of the Church Lads' Brigade: